pagkly/Zed/Investopedia3/What Is a Deferment Period.md

 ## Understanding Deferment Periods

-The deferment period applies to [student loans](https://www.investopedia.com/terms/s/student-debt.asp), mortgages, callable securities, some types of options, and benefit claims in the insurance industry.
-Borrowers should be careful not to confuse a deferment period with a [grace period](https://www.investopedia.com/terms/g/grace_period.asp).
+The deferment period applies to [[student loans]](https://www.investopedia.com/terms/s/student-debt.asp), mortgages, callable securities, some types of options, and benefit claims in the insurance industry.
+Borrowers should be careful not to confuse a deferment period with a [[grace period]](https://www.investopedia.com/terms/g/grace_period.asp).
 A grace period is a length of time after a due date that a borrower can make a payment without incurring a penalty.

-Grace periods are usually short windows of time, such as 15 days, when a borrower can make a payment beyond the due date without the risk of [late fees](https://www.investopedia.com/terms/l/late-fee.asp) or cancellation of the loan or contract.
+Grace periods are usually short windows of time, such as 15 days, when a borrower can make a payment beyond the due date without the risk of [[late fees]](https://www.investopedia.com/terms/l/late-fee.asp) or cancellation of the loan or contract.
 Deferment periods are usually longer time frames, such as years.
 In most cases, deferments are not automatic and borrowers will need to apply to their lender and receive approval for a deferment.

 ## Deferment Period on Student Loans

 The deferment period is common with student loans that borrowers take out to pay for educational expenses.
 The lender of a student loan may grant the deferment while the student is still in school or just after graduation when the student has few resources to repay the loan.
-The lender may also grant deferment at their discretion during other periods of financial hardship to provide the borrower with temporary relief from debt payments and as an alternative to [default](https://www.investopedia.com/terms/d/default2.asp).
+The lender may also grant deferment at their discretion during other periods of financial hardship to provide the borrower with temporary relief from debt payments and as an alternative to [[default]](https://www.investopedia.com/terms/d/default2.asp).

-During a loan's deferment period, [interest may or may not accrue](https://www.investopedia.com/terms/a/accruedinterest.asp).
+During a loan's deferment period, [[interest may or may not accrue]](https://www.investopedia.com/terms/a/accruedinterest.asp).
 Borrowers should check their loan terms to determine whether a loan deferment means they will owe more interest than if they did not defer the payment.
-For most [subsidized deferred student loans](https://www.investopedia.com/what-is-student-loan-deferment-4771251), interest does not accrue.
+For most [[subsidized deferred student loans]](https://www.investopedia.com/what-is-student-loan-deferment-4771251), interest does not accrue.
 However, interest does accrue on unsubsidized deferred student loans.
 Additionally, the lender will capitalize the interest, meaning that the interest is added to the amount due at the end of the deferment period.

 ## Deferment Period on Mortgages